Analysis | Biden’s pitch that the economy ‘will create 19 million jobs’ if infrastructure is passed

 Regular readers know that we often warn that any such predictions must be taken with a grain of salt.
-In this case, not numbers from the same source — Moody’s Analytics, an economic research firm.
+In this case, the numbers are from the same source — Moody’s Analytics, an economic research firm.
 But they involve different time periods — one year in the case of the 7 million, 10 years in the case of the 19 million.

 Moreover, these numbers include many jobs that would be created if government policymakers did absolutely nothing.